Arul-2007/Arul-2007/readme.md

 <!--
 SETUP NOTES
 ============
+0. IF ANY CARD SHOWS AS A BROKEN IMAGE ICON: these widgets (stats, top languages, streak, activity graph, trophies) are all free, community-run services, not official GitHub features — they occasionally go down or get rate-limited from heavy shared traffic.
+If one looks broken:
+     - Hard-refresh the page (Ctrl/Cmd+Shift+R) — GitHub caches these
+       images (via its "camo" proxy) and a stale broken cache is the most common cause.
+     - Wait a few minutes and reload — most outages are brief.
+     - If it stays broken for more than a day, that specific service may be down; the fix is to self-host your own copy of it on Vercel (each project's GitHub repo has a one-click "Deploy to Vercel" button) and swap the URL for your own deployment, which is far more reliable than the shared public instance.

 1. STATS & LANGUAGE CARDS & STREAK & ACTIVITY GRAPH & TROPHIES & SKILL ICONS:
    no setup needed, they just work once your username (Arul-2007) is public.
 If a card looks empty, give it a minute — the stats service